Eagles beat Cowboys 23-9 in sloppy battle for first place

 The Eagles had a first down from the Cowboys 34 late in the first half when Trevon Diggs made a sliding interception in the end zone.
 Dallas had three takeaways in the first half and four total after getting only three in the first seven games.

 Diggs picked Wentz again on a deep pass on Philadelphia’s opening drive in the third quarter.
 But Zuerlein missed a 52-yarder wide right on the ensuing drive.

-TRICKERY
+“I feel like we’re doing a heck of a job growing together,” Dallas defensive end DeMarcus Lawrence said.
+“We’ve just got to peak our game (from) tonight and come up with a win next time.”

 The Eagles pulled out the Philly Special in the second quarter with wideout Greg Ward, a college quarterback, looking to throw to Wentz, who was covered.
 Ward ended up running for 2 yards.